dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Finally got back to FreeCodeCamp and ES6 exercises.

 **Thoughts:** Got stuck for over an hour on the arrow function and how to string functions together.

+### Day 24: 20 Jan 2019

+**Today's Progress**: I fought the entire time with understanding and trying to complete an exercise with Rest parameters.

+**Thoughts:** I am feeling so very stupid that I can't get a simple concept like this.